A Killing in a Small Town

 A Killing in a Small Town, also known as Evidence of Love, is a 1990 American crime drama television film directed by Stephen Gyllenhaal and written by Cynthia Cidre.
 The film is based on the 1984 non-fiction book Evidence of Love by John Bloom and Jim Atkinson, and stars Barbara Hershey and Brian Dennehy.
 It premiered on CBS on May 22, 1990.
-Hershey won the 1990 Primetime Emmy Award for Outstanding Lead Actress - Miniseries or a Movie.
+Hershey won the 1990 Outstanding Lead Actress in a Mini-series or Special; the film was also nominated for 3 other Emmy Awards (Brian Dennehy for Outstanding Supporting Actor in a Mini-series or a Special, Outstanding Directing in a Mini-series or a Special, and Outstanding Drama/Comedy Special).

 Plot

 Candy Morrison is a well-respected member of her church and community.
-After teaching a children’s Bible study, she leaves to pick up a bathing suit at her friend, Peggy Blankenship’s home for Peggy’s daughter, Meg.
-Candy fails to show up for the children’s pageant show later that morning and returns several hours later, claiming she lost track of time.
+After teaching a children’s Bible study, she leaves to pick up a bathing suit at the home of her friend, Peggy Blankenship, for Peggy’s daughter, Meg, who is staying the night with the Morrisons.
+Candy fails to return to the church in time for the children’s program later that morning; when she does return several hours later, she claims that just she lost track of time.

 Later that night, Peggy’s husband, Stan, who is away on a business trip, becomes worried when Peggy fails to answer the phone and asks his neighbors to check on her.
 When the neighbors enter the Blankenship home, they discover blood in the bathroom and Peggy’s infant daughter crying in her crib.
 Eventually, they make their way into the utility room, where they find Peggy’s bloodied and mutilated body.
-It is revealed that Peggy was murdered with an axe, which shocks the entire town.
+It is revealed that she was struck with an axe more than forty times.

 The police begin questioning various persons of interest, including Stan, who confesses to having had an affair with Candy prior to the murder.
-When questioned, Candy admits to the affair but says their relationship ended mutually.
-Detectives notice inconsistencies in Candy’s story and eventually come to believe she committed the murder.
+When questioned, she admits to the affair but says their relationship ended mutually.
+Detectives notice inconsistencies in Candy’s story, as well as matching bloody prints from the crime scene, and eventually come to believe she committed the murder.
 After an intense interrogation, Candy and her husband hire attorney Ed Reivers.